-Fixed Payment Option Terms and Condition Introduction
+Fixed Payment Options Introduction

 - Your Fixed Payment Option (also called an FPO or instalment plan) is a plan under which a particular balance is paid off in instalments. - You can make a new transaction or convert part of your outstanding balance including a retail purchase or cash advance to be an FPO only where we agree to this as part of a special promotion.
-We may decide not to allow the whole of your available credit to be applied to an FPO.
+We may not agree to allow the whole of your available credit to be applied to an FPO. - A fee may apply for setting up the FPO (we may call this an FPO fee or other names).
+If this fee applies, it does not form part of your FPO balance.
+Instead it will be shown on your statement for the cycle in which you set up your FPO, and the whole

-- A fee may apply for setting up or holding the FPO (we may call this an FPO fee or other names).
-If this fee applies, it does not form a part of your FPO balance.
-Instead a fee for setting up the FPO will be shown on your statement for the cycle in which you set up your FPO, and the amount of the FPO fee that is due will form a part of the minimum payment due on that statement.
-If the fee is for holding the FPO, the FPO terms will set out how it will be charged and paid. - When you apply for, or agree to, the FPO you will be given the following details in relation to that particular FPO (and you must agree to these in order to enter into the FPO): - the fee (if any) that will apply to set up or hold an FPO: - unless the fee is charged on establishment of the FPO, when and how frequently it is charged, and any other details. - the APR for the FPO (FPO APR) (which is likely to be different to the APR that would have applied to the balance if it had not been converted to an FPO, and may be zero); and - the length of the term, which is the number of months in which you pay the instalments. - Unless the FPO APR is zero, we charge interest on the FPO from when the FPO is set up until it is cancelled or repaid in full, and it is generally charged to your account at the end of each cycle.
+- fee will form part of the minimum payment due on that statement. - When you apply for, or agree to, the FPO you will be given the following details in relation to that particular FPO (and you must agree to these in order to enter into the FPO): - the fee (if any) that will apply to set up an FPO; - the Annual Percentage Rate (APR) for the FPO (FPO APR) (which is likely to be different to the APR that would have applied to the balance if it had not been converted to an FPO, and may be zero); and - the length of the term, which is the number of months in which you pay the instalments. - We charge interest on the FPO from when the FPO is set up until it is cancelled or repaid in full, and it is generally charged to your account at the end of each cycle.